TaitoUnited/taito-cli/README.md

 ## Infrastructure management

-Taito-cli can also provide a lightweight abstraction on top of infrastructure and configuration management tools.
-See [taito-cli-zone-extension](https://github.com/TaitoUnited/taito-cli-zone-extension).
+Taito-cli also provides a lightweight abstraction on top of infrastructure and configuration management tools.
+See the [taito-cli-zone](https://github.com/TaitoUnited/taito-cli-zone) extension.

 ## npm: Custom commands and overrides

 If you enable the npm plugin, you can run any npm script defined in your project root *package.json* with taito-cli.
 Just add a script to package.json and then you can run it.

-Taito-cli gives you some nice advantages compared to plain `npm run`: command autocompletion, command execution from a project subdirectory, shorter commands without the need for `--` before command arguments, additional commands provided by other plugins, a predefined set of commands that'll work from project to project, and good compatibility with reusable CI/CD scripts that use taito-cli.

-You can also override any existing taito-cli command in your *package.json* by using the *taito* prefix.
-For example the following script shows the canary.txt file before releasing a canary release to production, and shows a short message after.
+You can also override any existing taito-cli command in your *package.json* by using `taito-` as prefix.
+For example the following script shows the canary.txt file before releasing a canary release to production, and shows an additional message after the canary has been released.
 The `-s` flag means that override is skipped when the npm script calls taito-cli.

-    "taito-ci-canary:prod": "less canary.txt; taito -s ci-canary:prod; echo Canary!"
+    "taito-ci-canary:prod": "less canary.txt; taito -s ci-canary:prod; echo Canary released!"

 You can use *taito-cli* with any project, even those that use technologies that are not supported by any of the plugins.
 Just add commands to your package.json and add a `taito-config.sh` file with the npm plugin enabled to the project root directory.
 You can use the optional *taito* prefix to avoid conflicts with existing npm script names.
 For example: